gvwilson/thirdbit/pages/about.md

 From 2000 to 2004 I was a contributing editor with *Doctor Dobb's Journal* and part of a computer security startup that was eventually acquired by Hewlett-Packard.
-I also published my first children's book and met the woman I'm married to, and in 2007 we became the happy parents of a wonderful <del>little</del> teenage troublemaker.
+I also published my first children's book and met the woman I'm married to, and in 2007 we became the happy parents of a wonderful troublemaker.

 I was a professor in [Computer Science](http://web.cs.toronto.edu/) at the [University of Toronto](http://www.utoronto.ca) from 2007 to 2010,